Hjorthmedh/Snudda/README.md

-# Snudda
+# Summary of Snudda
-Create realistic networks of neurons, synapses placed using touch detection between axons and dendrites
+Software to create realistic networks of simulated neurons in silico in a bottom up fashion.
+Neurons are placed within 3D meshes representing the structures of interest, with neural densities as seen in experiments.
+Based on reconstructed morphologies and neuron placement we can infer locations of putative synapses based on proximity between axon and dendrites.
+Projections between different structures can be added either using axon reconstructions, or by defining a connectivity map between regions.
+Putative synapses are pruned to match experimental pair-wise data on connectivity.
+Networks can be simulated either on desktop machines, or on super computers.

 # Contact details
-Johannes Hjorth, Royal Institute of Technology (KTH) Human Brain Project 2019 hjorth@kth.se
+Johannes Hjorth, Royal Institute of Technology (KTH) Human Brain Project hjorth@kth.se

 # Funding